henricook/henricook/README.md

 ## Projects

-- [**The Riddler**](https://theriddler.dev) is a small microservice written in Go to let you check passwords against the NCSC bad list - https://theriddler.dev
 - [**Maildrop.dev**](https://maildrop.dev) is a catch all email service for QAs and Developers that works with unlimited subdomains - https://maildrop.dev

 ## Specialties